Kyiv region, November 2014 — performance

 UCEC Oseredok, Winnipeg, Canada, 2020, part of the exhibition “On the Frontline” — audio-visual installation

-There was no phone connection for a week.
-Finally, we got in touch.
+There was no connection for a whole week.
+Finally, I managed to call my friend.

-— Bomb shelling began today, — he said, — folks just packed and went away.
+— Bomb shelling started today, — he said, — Right on the next street.
+People packed up and left.

 — Where did they go? — I asked.

-— I don’t know, they just left, — he answered.
+— I don’t know, just went away, — he answered.

 A performance that has combined documentation of the 40 km hike and texts written with chalk and coal on various surfaces.